 How did college become fun?
 And how did casual sex, of all things, become synonymous with enjoying one’s higher education?” — American Hookup: The New Culture of Sex on Campus by Lisa Wade

-This JOURNAL author conversation is a discussion of the book review Joe Dallas wrote about American Hookup: The New Culture of Sex on Campus by Lisa Wade.
+This Postmodern Realities episode is a discussion of the book review by Joe Dallas wrote about American Hookup: The New Culture of Sex on Campus by Lisa Wade.
 Joe answers questions including: What is the goal of the hook-up culture specifically on the college campus?
 What does the author say about the hook-up culture promoting “rape culture” on campus and a loss of intimacy?
 How is the hook-up culture is institutionalized on the college campus according to the author?
 Secularists say that the Christian sexual ethic is narrow, limiting, and stifles freedom of sexual expression.
 How does a Christian sexual ethic differ from the hook-up culture?
 Many Christian parents are about to send a child to college for the first time, what word of encouragement can you give them to prepare their kids to not succumb to the on campus hook-up culture?